inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

                                 population.get_name(),
                                 self)

 The typical way to start the calculation is to explicitly get a handle to the hazard layer and the exposure layer.
 In this case we name them as ``inundation`` and ``population`` respectively.

 We also use a built-in function ``get_question`` to paraphrase the selected scenario based on titles of hazard, exposure and impact function.
 For example, if the hazard and exposure layers had titles "A flood in Jakarta like in 2007" and "People", then the paraphrased question for this impact function would become:

   In the event of *a flood in Jakarta like in 2007* how many *people* might *be evacuated*.

 The next typical step is to extract the numerical data to be used.
 In this case we assign the configurable parameter ``threshold`` to a variable of the same name, and because both input layers are raster data (we know this because of the requirements section) we take the numerical data as arrays.
-InaSAFE has a preprocessing step that automatically reprojects, aligns, resamples and possibly rescales data so that the impact function can assume the two arrays are compatible and be used safely in numerical calculations:
+|project_name| has a preprocessing step that automatically reprojects,
+aligns, resamples and possibly rescales data so that the impact function can assume the two arrays are compatible and be used safely in numerical
+calculations:
 ::

         # Determine depths above which people are regarded affected [m]